 Figure 2: LoRaWAN™ Protocol Architecture

+As far as the radio link is concerned, the LPWAN-CSS system is comprised of end nodes and gateways.
 LPWAN-CSS is a system comprised of end nodes and gateways.
 The end nodes are sensors and/or actuators equipped with a LPWAN-CSS radio transceiver.
-They are resource constrained in terms of processing power, memory and energy; in some cases, depending on the availability and the application, the end nodes can be attached to the main power and so the constraint on the energy is relaxed.
+They are resources constrained in terms of processing power, memory and energy; in some cases, depending on the availability and the application, the end nodes can be attached to the main power and so the constraint on the energy is relaxed.
 Gateways are radio equipment able to receive and transmit LPWAN-CSS signals; gateway have powerful signal processing (analogue and digital) capabilities as well as medium-high computational capability (their processing unit may range from an ARM 9 to powerful dual or quad core ARM processors).

-LPWAN-CSS end nodes communicate bi-directionally with one or more gateways, each gateway being connected with a central entity controlling the network and connecting to external networks.
+LPWAN-CSS end nodes communicate bi-directionally with one or more gateways, each gateway being connected with a central entity, the NS, controlling the network and connecting to external networks.

+LPWAN-CSS is a system that includes the LoRaWAN™ (see section 5.2) protocols and radio access techniques, and uses the chirp spread spectrum.
+LoRaWAN™ is established and maintained by the Lo-Ra Alliance™ (Lo-Ra Alliance website).

-In general, the Medium Access Control (MAC) protocol and the upper layers of LPWAN-CSS networks is not fixed and mandated.
-Any LPWAN-CSS network operator/organization can choose an existing protocol or design a new one.
-However, in the vast majority of the envisaged cases and based on growing evidence, the protocol of choice for the MAC layer is the LoRaWAN™ (see section 5.2), established and maintained by the Lo-Ra Alliance™ (Lo-Ra Alliance website).
+The physical layer is working according to what is described in the present document and is also covered by the LoRaWAN™ documentation.
+The Medium Access Control (MAC) protocol and the upper layers of LPWAN-CSS networks is the LoRaWAN™ (see section 5.2), established and maintained by the Lo-Ra Alliance™ (Lo-Ra Alliance website).
 This protocol covers not only the pure MAC layer but includes provisioning for end-node authentication and admission, security and privacy as well as radio resource management.
 In the rest of this document, if not otherwise stated, it is assumed that the LPWAN-CSS system is using the LoRaWAN™ protocol.
+Any other use of the LPWAN-CSS is not covered in this document.

 5.2 The LoRaWAN™ protocol